 As a Schedule A provincial agency, OCGC is required to follow the pay and rebate model with respect to HST applied to direct purchases.
 The Corporation pays the HST on its purchases and, subsequently, files a monthly rebate claim with the Canada Revenue Agency for the HST paid.
-HST rebates receivable as at March 31, 2016 amounted to \$21,935 (2015 - \$15,077).
+HST rebates receivable as at March 31, 2017, amounted to \$10,209 (2016 - \$21,935).

 Realized gains on the sale of OETF investments are recognized in the year the Corporation becomes entitled to receive the proceeds as per the terms and conditions of the respective dispositions.
-There were no receivables as a result of dispositions of OETF investments made in 2016 (2015 - \$nil).
+Accounts receivable, as a result of dispositions of OETF investments made in 2017, amounted to \$336,762 (2016 - \$nil).